CrystalxxD/Yr12AssessmentTask-1/Script.md

 The fourth section runs another query, which calculates the number of guests booked between September 13th and September 25th.
 The result is a single number under the label of TotalGuest.

+This is what the restaurant database looks like after inserting the people who booked a reservation.
+With email, date, time and number of guest

 In the Python file, it connects to the Restaurant_Reservation database and runs two SQL queries.
 The program sets up a cursor that is used to send commands to the database.
 The first query is the select the people who booked the restaurant from 7-8.
 The cursor fetches all matching rows and prints them so the user can see which people booked within that hour.

 The second query calculates the total number of guests booked from the 13th to the 25th of September using the sum function.
 The script retrieves that single result and prints it.
 Once both queries are complete, the program closes the database connection to finish the process.

 **3. Python Security Script**
-There is two parts to the code the first part is a function, and the second part is testing the function
+There are two parts to the code: the first part is a function, and the second part is testing the function

 The first line defines a function called validate_username

-Inside the function there is three conditions
+Inside the function, there are three conditions

-The first conditions checks if the username is less than 10 characters.
+The first condition checks if the username is 10 or more characters long.
 The second condition checks if the username only contains letters and numbers.
-The third condition checks whether the username contains a greater-than or a less-than sign.
+The third condition checks if  the username doesn't contains a greater-than or a less-than sign.
 If all conditions are true, then it will print username is valid

-The Second part is where the username are tested.
+The Second part is where the usernames are tested.

-The first section has a multiple predetermined usernames.
-Some are valid while others are invalid
+The first section has multiple predetermined usernames.
+Some are valid while others are invalid.
+For example, Usernameistoolong prints out Username Too Long, but JohnDoe and 1234 are valid.

 The second part allows you to manually insert a username, for example, if you enter hi, it would be valid; however, if I add a less-than sign, it would become invalid.
-Similarly if I add a dollar sign, it would also be invalid.
-Two exit the loop you type quit
+Similarly, if I add a dollar sign, it would also be invalid.
+To exit the loop, you type quit.